error-try-again/QRGen/README.md

 ## Summary

 This project aims to automate the setup of a full-stack QR code generation service within rootless, dockerized environments.

     Setup: Two Bash scripts used to orchestrate containers, setup enviornments, and install dependencies.
     Backend: A Node.js server powered by Express, written in TypeScript.
     Frontend: A Vite-React TSX application powered by NGINX proxying requests to the backend.
     SSL: NGINX reverse proxy with SSL termination using LetsEncrypt.

-The entire project is self-hostable and has been built over <s>a weekend</s>
-about a month.
+The entire project is self-hostable and has been built over <s>a weekend</s> about a month.
 Although it's been thoroughly tested manually at the time of writing, unit tests are still a work in progress.

 There might be some unforeseen bugs and rough edges.
-For the future roadmap, skip to the the bottom of this README.
+For the future of the project, see the Roadmap section.
 If you encounter any bugs, please feel free to open an issue or a pull request so that I can investigate further.

 ## Features